Written by: Danny Belton - Head of Lending

 What is the current inflation rate?

-Our deputy CEO, Ben Thompson gives his opinion on the recent inflation announcement and what this could mean for the next interest rate announcement:
+One of our expert mortgage advisers, Rob Brookes, gives his opinion on the recent inflation announcement and what this could mean for the next interest rate announcement:

 How does inflation work?